MVT Resort Showcase – Disney’s Polynesian Village

 Rooms

-Eleven buildings house just under 850 rooms, from Standard Resort to DVC Deluxe Studios, Suites and 20 Bungalows that sit over the lagoon with exceptional views of the Magic Kingdom, music piped onto the deck, nightly fireworks and the Electrical Water Pageant viewing.
+In the original section of the resort, eleven buildings house just under 850 rooms, from Standard Resort to DVC Deluxe Studios, Suites and 20 Bungalows that sit over the lagoon with exceptional views of the Magic Kingdom, music piped onto the deck, nightly fireworks and the Electrical Water Pageant viewing.

 If you’re looking for a uniquely luxurious experience, the Polynesian is also home to several specialty suites, including the multi-level King Kamehameha suite, with stellar views of the marina and Cinderella’s castle.
+These suites also come with exclusive Club Level amenities, for the ultimate pampering and relaxation.

 Depending on the room, you can pick from Standard, Theme Park, Pool or Marina, Lagoon or Lake views.
 The views themselves are ever-changing, according to Seifert.
 The resort’s tropical greenery can grow and shift quite quickly, so be sure to check out your patio, balcony, or window once you arrive.